MessaoudiLab/NGS-Pre-Processing/FASTQC/README.md

 ```
 sh = will execute shell script
 fastqc_dir.sh - input absolute path and name of script
-directory - absolute path of directory you will run fastqc_dir.sh on
+directory - absolute path of directory you will run fastqc_dir.sh on and output directory
-directory - absolute path of directory that results will be generated (can be same as input directory)

 example
 ```